Communities

 General comments

-fedorqui‭ wrote over 3 years ago
+fedorqui‭ wrote almost 4 years ago

 Mmmm very oxymoronic, yes :) I chewed a lot on this and thought that 'punt de pas' can also work well.